Grok 4.5 vs Claude: Benchmarks & Pricing

 Is Grok 4.5 better than Claude for coding?

-On xAI's own benchmarks, they split: Grok 4.5 wins DeepSWE 1.0 and Terminal-Bench 2.1, Opus 4.8 wins DeepSWE 1.1 and SWE-Bench Pro.
-Grok is cheaper and more token-efficient.
-Run both on your codebase before committing.
+On xAI's own benchmarks, they split against Opus 4.8: Grok 4.5 wins DeepSWE 1.0 and Terminal-Bench 2.1, Opus 4.8 wins DeepSWE 1.1 and SWE-Bench Pro.
+Grok is cheaper and more token-efficient on small prompts.
+No published head-to-head against Opus 5 exists yet, so run both on your codebase before committing.

 Grok 4.5 vs Sonnet 5, which is cheaper?